neo4j/graphql/docs/rfcs/rfc-036-authorization.md

 These directives are for flagging the structure for the representation of the JWT payload structure.

 The `@jwtPayload` directive can be used only once in a user's type definitions, and flags the object representing the payload.
+The type decorated with `@jwtPayload` will only be allowed to contain fields of primitive types, or their list variants.

 The `@jwtClaim` directive can only be used within the type flagged with the `@jwtPayload` directive.
 It only needs to be used if the GraphQL fieldname isn't a direct map to the JWT claim.